-Observe your child for his interested in the sound pouch (or pouches, if you choose to make more than one or purchase a full set), and offer more letter sound pouches as he is interested.
+Observe your child for his interest in the sound pouch (or pouches, if you choose to make more than one or purchase a full set), and offer more letter-sound pouches as he is interested.

 Letter Symbol Matching

-- Remove 3 or 4 pairs of letter from your Small Movable Alphabet and place them in a basket.
+- Remove 3 or 4 pairs of letters from your Small Movable Alphabet and place them in a basket.

 - Sit with your child and remove the letters from the basket and place them in a row randomly on the table or mat.